-The Carreras de Caballos normally takes place during the second and fourth weekends of August
+The Carreras de Caballos normally takes place as close to the second and fourth weekends of August as the tides permit

 Carreras de Caballos at Sanlucar de Barrameda